Kerosene, LDO prices hiked, diesel, petrol prices kept unchanged

 ISLAMABAD: The government on Sunday announced that the prices of petrol and high-speed diesel will remain unchanged for the remaining days of August, however increased the price of Kerosene by Re0.81/litre and Light Diesel Oil (LDO) by Rs1.10 a litre effective from today (Aug 16).

-A notification issued Finance Ministry said that with this increase, the new prices of Kerosene will be Rs88.30/litre and LDO at Rs85.77/ litre.
+A notification issued by the Finance Ministry said that with this increase, the new prices of Kerosene will be Rs88.30/litre and LDO at Rs85.77/ litre.

 Whereas, the price of petrol and diesel will remain unchanged at Rs119.80 and Rs116.53/litre respectively.

-During last one month, the Brent price has declined by around seven dollars to current $70/barrel.
+During the last one month, the Brent price has declined by around seven dollars to current $70/barrel.

 During previous month of July too, the government twice increased its prices.
 For the first half of July, the government had also increased the petrol price by Rs2 per litre, diesel Rs1.44 per litre, kerosene by Rs3.86 per litre and that of LDO by Rs3.72 per litre.
 Then in second second-half again, the government raised the petrol price by Rs5.40 per litre diesel Rs2.54 per litre, Kerosene Rs1.39/litre and LDO by Rs1.27 per litre.